Quickstart

 pod 'ChannelIOSDK', podspec: 'https://mobile-static.channel.io/ios/10.0.7/xcframework.podspec'end

-1. In the directory where 'Podfile' is located, run the pod install command to install the package.
+1. Run the pod install command in the directory where the 'Podfile' is located to install the package.

 Carthage

-You can use Carthage to install ChannelIO SDK.
+You can utilize Carthage to install ChannelIO SDK.

-1. Add ChannelIOSDK to the Cartfile of the project as below.
+1. Add ChannelIOSDK to the Cartfile of your project as below.

 binary "https://mobile-static.channel.io/ios/latest/channeliosdk-ios.json"

-If you need to install a specific package version, change the script as below.
+If you need to install a specific package version, modify the script as follows:

 // Compatible version